 604 926 5496 ext.316

 Sliding fee scale: $15-$85

-Mr. Galloway has advanced training in family systems theory and therapy and has completed six years of the Clinical Training Program in Family Systems Theory and Therapy.
-He has extensive experience in business and leadership and has complete UBC’s Family Enterprise Advisor Program.
+Mr. Galloway has advanced training in family systems theory and therapy and has completed ten years of the Clinical Training Program in Family Systems Theory and Therapy.
+He has extensive experience in business and leadership and has completed UBC’s Family Enterprise Advisor Program.
 He is a member of the Institute of Family Enterprise Advisers (IFEA).

 “In my role as counsellor & coach I work to help clients think more clearly and objectively about their role in any issue and how they can work to resolve these issues.
 I believe this gives them skills that can help for the rest of their lives.”